hertzmann/hertzmann.github.io/_posts/2023-09-27-what-is-creativity.md

 # Productivity or Humanity?

-At this point, I think it's important to explicit about motivations: do we seek to increase productivity or model human intelligence?
-These are two distinct goals, and they lead to different notions of creativity.
-Treating them as the same, as many of these discussions do, causes confusion.

-In the 20th Century, there are at least two distinct reasons people studied creativity:
+People in the 20th Century studied creativity for at least two distinct reasons:

 1. First, [business leaders sought to **increase corporate productivity.**](https://www.newyorker.com/magazine/2023/04/24/the-cult-of-creativity-samuel-weil-franklin-book-review)
 Management researchers and psychologists tried to understand how companies come up with new product ideas, solve problems, and make effective new ad campaigns.
 How did creative individuals and teams function, and how could they be made more effective?
 If all you care about is business productivity, then, indeed, the output is all that matters when defining creativity.

-2. Second, psychologists sought to **describe human intelligence and behavior, and enhance it.** When people are creative, what happens?
+2. Second, psychologists sought to **describe human intelligence and behavior**, and to improve it.
+When people are creative, what happens?
 What are the attributes of creative behaviors and creative people?
 And, how can psychology research help people  explore their own creativity and, thus, their own self-actualization?

 These distinct goals persist in how we talk about creativity in "AI" today.

 If your goal is solely to make new and better things, then it makes sense that creativity  depends only on the quality of the outputs.
 If an algorithm could truly suggest a better advertising campaign or product design than an average designer, then that can achieve business goals.
-That's not what I care about in this essay.
+That's not what I care about in this essay, and I don't think that's the subtext of most computational creativity discussions.

-In this essay, I'm focused on understanding human intelligence, and, to what extent the systems we build relate to human creativity.
+**In this essay, I'm focused on understanding human intelligence, and how the systems we build relate to human creativity.** Saying that a computer system is creative amounts to saying that its behavior is, in some way, like human creativity.

 For these reasons, I don't think that looking at the outputs is good enough.

-Computer systems work by following instructions, and I think most of us would agree that "creativity" can't just be about following instructions.
+Computer systems work by following instructions, and I think most of us would agree that human "creativity" can't just be about following instructions.
 Imagine hiring an employee to create a Spanish-language poem, by following very specific rules.
 Your employee-who doesn’t understand Spanish-must follow the rules precisely, to the letter, without deviation.
 The rules might be very complicated and involve rolling dice.
 In the end, your employee produces a poem that is widely lauded as original and wonderful.
 Is the worker creative?
 I think most people would say no. But this is exactly a description of how computers work: they follow instructions they were given precisely, without deviation.
 (This is a variant of the ["Chinese room argument"](https://en.wikipedia.org/wiki/Chinese_room)).

 If creativity can be determined only by its outputs, then, by that definition:  of course computers are already creative, and _have been for decades_.
 But this definition requires you to accept that you can be creative by rigidly following rules without any independent autonomy.